-Procedures used to process and preserve foods on a commercial basis, with emphasis on concentration, dehydration and fractionation process, plant sanitation/HACCP/GMP, statistical process control, and environmental impacts..
+Procedures used to process and preserve foods on a commercial basis, with emphasis on concentration, dehydration and fractionation process, plant sanitation/GMP, statistical process control, and environmental impacts..

 Through a combination of on-line lectures, classroom activities, evaluation of commercial samples and discovery-based labs, the science and technology of confections from hard candy to chocolate will be covered.

-Lecture.
 Chemistry, microbiology, and technology of foods and beverages in which fermentations are important (e.g. cheese, bread, pickles, beer).
 Fermentation techniques in developing new foods and food additives.
 Instrumentation and mechanization of food fermentations.
-Field trips.

-Offers students the opportunity to learn to produce fermented beverages and dairy products in laboratory and scalable production facilities.
-Individual labs are designed to introduce students to the chemical and physical basis for development of specific characteristics associated with individual styles of products as well as analytical methods to qualify those characteristics.
-Course is intended for students who are 21 years of age or older and have completed or are concurrently enrolled in FOOD SCI 550.
+Offers the opportunity to learn to produce fermented beverages and dairy products in laboratory and scalable production facilities.
+Designed to introduce the chemical and physical basis for development of specific characteristics associated with individual styles of products as well as analytical methods to qualify those characteristics.
+Enrollment limited to students 21 years of age or older

 Part one of senior capstone requirement.
 Working as teams, students conduct research around a problem pertinent to the food industry.
 Weekly discussions plus laboratory.
 Data collection and analysis and report writing are critical components of this course.